‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 Winston Marshall, a British musician who quit the American band Mumford & Sons after blowback for his conservative views, called the current protest “lateral censorship – artists trying to shut down other artists.”

-Indeed defenders of Mr. Rogan may have a deeper point: The impulse to shut down uncomfortable, inappropriate, or even possibly dangerous speech can backfire.
+Indeed, defenders of Mr. Rogan may have a deeper point: The impulse to shut down uncomfortable, inappropriate, or even possibly dangerous speech can backfire.

 Blaming free speech for society’s ills goes back to Socrates, who was accused of corrupting the youth of Athens.
 John Stuart Mill argued that citizens in a democracy must constantly hold their dearest beliefs up to scrutiny.